tarek102/tarek102/README.md

 ### Hi there, I'm Tarek Yosry 👋

-I'm a full-stack web developer graduated from finance and found my passion in coding.
-Currently I'm in a full-stack software developement program called Microverse.
+I graduated with a degree in finance, but my passion for coding led me to be a full-stack web developer student in Microverse.

 ## 📫 How to reach me:
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/tarek-yosry/)